Foundation of a Public Limited Company

-Legal Structure of the Public Limited Company (PLC., Corp.) in Liechtenstein
+Foundation of a Public Limited Company (PLC., Corp.) in Liechtenstein

-The Public Limited Company (PLC., Corp.) in Liechtenstein is a legal person whose capital (share capital) is segmented into partial sums (shares).
+The Public Limited Company (PLC., Corp.) in Liechtenstein is a legal entity whose capital is divided into shares (share capital).
 The assets of a Public Limited Company (PLC., Corp.) in Liechtenstein are wholly liable for the company‘s liabilities.
 The shareholders of the company are therefore not personally liable.

 Foundation

-A Public Limited Company in Liechtenstein (PLC., Corp.) is formed through the filing of the formation deed and the articles of association to the compe- tent Liechtenstein authority.
-A minimum of two natural or legal persons are required therefor.
+A Public Limited Company in Liechtenstein (PLC., Corp.) is formed through the filing of the notarised formation deed and the articles of association to the competent Liechtenstein authority.
+A minimum of two natural or legal entities are required therefor.
 Notwithstanding this, its share capital may be held by only a sole person after its formation.
 In order to be formed, a Liechtenstein Public Company (PLC., Corp.) requires to be registered in the Commercial Register.
 The Commercial Register is a public register.

 Minimum Capital

-For the formation of a Public Limited Company (PLC., Corp.) in Liechtenstein, a minimum of 50,000 Swiss Francs or Euros or US.
-Dollars must be contributed to its capital at the time of formation.
-For every share issued, a minimum of 25% thereof requires to be paid in cash.
-The capital of a Public Limited Company (PLC., Corp.) in Liechtenstein may also be in the form of a non-cash contribution or of a combination of cash and non-cash.
+For the formation of a Public Limited Company (PLC., Corp.) in Liechtenstein, a minimum of 50,000 Swiss Francs or Euros or US Dollars must be contributed to its capital at the time of formation.
+For every share issued, a minimum of 25% thereof is required to be paid in cash.
+The capital may also be in the form of a non-cash contribution or of a combination of cash and non-cash.

 Organisation